nopSolutions/nopCommerce-Docs/en/getting-started/configure-shipping/shipping-providers/easypost.md

 # EasyPost shipping provider

+> [!Important]
+>
+> This plugin is currently deprecated and, starting from version 4.60.

 ## Configuration

 After installing the plugin of the EasyPost shipping provider you need to configure the integration.